 A general rule of thumb is you need about 200 calories for each hour of hiking.

-Never go more than 90 minutes without eating and try to each each hour.
+Never go more than 90 minutes without eating and try to eat each hour.

-If someone you are hiking with starts slowing down and saying they don't feel good, make them eat something.
+If someone you are hiking with starts slowing down and saying they don't feel good, make them eat (and drink) something.

 Covering distance quickly is accomplished in two ways: 1) moving quickly 2) minimal stopping.

-We generally shoot for averaging 3mph INCLUDING stops.
+We generally shoot for averaging 3mph or faster INCLUDING stops.

 Sufferers are encourage to go at whatever is their fastest pace.